A MIDI Four-track, Sequenced Arpeggiator, Chord and Drone Player

 The NDLR Videos

-Suitable USB power includes; PCs (but maybe not older laptops with low voltage USB), high quality USB phone charger, or USB battery pack.
+A suitable USB 2.0 power supply includes; PCs (but maybe not very old laptops with low voltage USB), high quality USB phone charger, powered USB hub, or USB battery pack.

 - MIDI Synthesizer(s); The NDLR is a MIDI playing device, it doesn’t make any sound on its own, it sends MIDI messages to your MIDI sound modules.
 It can play most anything with MIDI input including vintage synths, modern synths, mono and polyphonic synths, software synthesizers, on an iPad, PC, stand-alone or VSTs in a DAW.
 Note that some vintage synths or synths with poor MIDI implementations may be prone to getting stuck notes.
 Use the Panic button on The NDLR when needed.

-- To connect many synths, and for the best MIDI timing we recommend using an active, 1 input to 4 or more outputs MIDI thru device or MIDI router.
+- To connect many synths, and for the best MIDI timing we recommend using an active, 1 input to 4 or more outputs MIDI thru device or MIDI router, such as the MRCC.

 - The NDLR has rich velocity controls if your synths support velocity, not all do.